Dissertation Working Groups (DWGs): What They Are, How They Work

 DWGs are reserved for doctoral candidates (i.e. you must have completed all program requirements other than the dissertation) enrolled in graduate programs in the Faculty of Arts & Science.

 Joining a DWG requires a real commitment, in terms of both time and active engagement with others’ writing.
 Participation is expected even when your own work is not being workshopped; these groups only work if there is a mutual commitment.
 Circumstances make perfect attendance unrealistic, but the expectation is that you put the meetings in your calendar and be prepared to attend every meeting.
-Attending 2/3s of the meetings (roughly 6 per term) should be taken as a minimum expectation.

 How do DWGs work?

 A range of submissions are appropriate.
 They can range between a few paragraphs to 8 pages double spaced.
-My preference is for rougher submissions—drafts that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
+My preference is for rougher submissions—drafts of new writing that are advanced enough to have structure, but that have not yet been through multiple rounds of revision and/or editing.
 An outline is insufficient for submission: it has to be in prose.
 At the other extreme, a paper can be too polished for the group; at that stage it should be going to your supervisor or committee, not to the group!

 How does the workshopping work?